Help Me Choose:

 - Nodules: large, solid and hard, painful lumps beneath the surface of the skin

 - Cystic Lesions: similar to nodules but they are softer and pus-filled (both nodules & cystic lesions can leave scars)

 Treating Oily Skin & Acne

 Cleanse With Natural Soap

-Commercial soaps and body washes contain harsh detergents, fragrance oils and other synthetic chemicals that can dry and irritate skin.
+Commercial soaps and body washes contain harsh detergents, fragrance oils, and other synthetic chemicals that can dry and irritate the skin.
 Always clean skin gently.
 Rough scrubbing will not decrease oil production and may even make the problem worse.

-While many folks with oily or acne prone skin tend to shy away from moisturizing, it is actually a very important step.
+While many folks with oily or acne-prone skin tend to shy away from moisturizing, it is actually a very important step.
 Even though our skin produces natural oil, it is not the same as hydration.
-A moisturizer helps increase the water content in the skin and prevent further moisture loss.
-When oily skin is dry, it can trigger even more oil production, thereby exacerbates the problem.
-But a moisturizer that slows the evaporation of moisture, actually causes sebum producing cells to shut down.
+A moisturizer helps increase the water content in the skin and prevents further moisture loss.
+When oily skin is dry, it can trigger even more oil production, thereby exacerbating the problem.
+But a moisturizer that slows the evaporation of moisture, actually causes sebum-producing cells to shut down.

-The main thing is to make sure that you’re using the right kind of moisturizer.
-Stay away from petroleum based products that contain mineral oils which clog your pores and cause breakouts.
+The main thing is to use the proper moisturizer for your skin.
+Stay away from petroleum-based products that contain mineral oils that can clog your pores and cause breakouts.

-The best face creams or oil are those made with plant-based oils.
+The best face creams or face oils are those made with organic unrefined plant-based oils.
 Oils like argan (left) can actually help decrease sebum production.

-To get the most out of a moisturizer, make sure that skin is exfoliated and clean.
+To get the most out of a moisturizer, make sure that the skin is exfoliated and clean.